 b.
 Achieve an overall weighted energy use intensity reduction of at least 10% for the municipal buildings included in your benchmarking portfolio (see list under Action Benchmark and Track Energy Use) as compared to the baseline year.
 You may select a baseline year within the past five years of the year seeking Sustainable CT certification, and you may use different baseline years for different buildings if you have added buildings to your portfolio over time.
-Note: EPA PM automatically selects your baseline as the first 12 months of complete data for each building.
-10 points will be awarded for each 10% interval reduction. (maximum 50 points)
+You may select a Current Year (12 consecutive months of data) ending any time after April 1, 2021 (including more recent data).
+As a result of limited operations due to COVID-19, you may only submit data for buildings that have been in normal operations during the Current Year.
+"Normal operations" is defined as a building operating at 50% or greater capacity (as defined by operating hours or occupancy) Note: EPA PM automatically selects your baseline as the first 12 months of complete data for each building.
+10 points will be awarded for each 10% interval reduction.
+(Up to 100 points)